cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/slurm/basics.rst.txt

 =====================================

-Determining how many CPUs and how much memory you need to reserve for your jobs can be difficult.
+Determining how many CPUs and how much memory you need to reserve for your jobs can be difficult:

 Few programs benefit from using a lot of threads (CPUs) due to overhead and due to limits to how much of a given process can be parallelized